opensearch-project/project-website/_posts/2024-05-30-do-you-need-semantic-search.markdown

 I get asked this question all the time: Do I need semantic search?
 It's a good question, but it's not the right question to start with.
 You need to first understand what semantic search can do for you.
 Then you can dive into whether or not it's a good fit for your use case.

-I've answered both questions in my [most recent blog](https://tippybits.com/should-you-be-doing-vector-search/) and its video counterpart linked below.
+I've answered both questions in my [most recent blog post](https://tippybits.com/should-you-be-doing-vector-search/) and its video counterpart, linked below.
 These answer the following questions:

 1. How does OpenSearch find documents out of the box?
 2. Why these traditional search methods don't always work.